10 No Fail Activities for People with Dementia

 Being happily engaged in a satisfying activity reduces agitation, anxiety, depression, and anger.
 It may even reduce challenging behaviors like sundowning or reduce the need for medication.

-To help your older adult feel productive and successful, we’ve got 10 simple activity ideas that have no right or wrong way to do them.
+To help your older adult feel productive and successful, we have 10 simple activity ideas with no right or wrong way to do them.
 Plus, they’re free or very low cost.

 Advertisement